creslinux/freqcache/README.md

 To install FreqCache.
 1) Clone this repository (git clone https://github.com/creslinux/freqcache.git)
+2) cd freqcache (the parent directory should keep its 'freqcache' name as expected in generated images/netowrk names)
-2) cd freqcache, Run setup.sh
+3) Run setup.sh
-3) *To uninstall run uninstall.sh
+4) *To uninstall run uninstall.sh

 # Security
 Security in computing is improved by depth.